usnistgov/core_module_excel_uploader_app/README.rst

 core_module_excel_uploader_app
 ==============================

 Excel Uploader module for the parser core project.
+A sample file is provided in the static folder.

 Quick start
 ===========